ROMaster2/LiveSplit.VideoAutoSplit/README.md

 ## Help

 Help and FAQs will be expanded on during beta.
-If you have problems with using the component, [request help in #vas-help channel in the Speedrun Tool Development Discord](https://discord.gg/N6wv8pW).
+If you have problems with using the component, [request help in #video-autosplitter channel in the Speedrun Tool Development Discord](https://discord.gg/6HD5jtQ).

 ## License